merberg-ai/python_sd_meta_reader/README.md

 - PNGs preserve SD metadata; JPEGs usually don’t.
 - Sidecars include `_file`, `_format`, `_size`.
 If rebuilt, `_sourced_from` contains the PNG path used.
 - Works best with Automatic1111, but will surface ComfyUI/InvokeAI blobs when present.

+- ## 📝 License

+MIT License.
+Do whatever you want, just don’t blame me if zombies eat your files. 🧟